Bachelor of Science in International Studies

 - a partner throughout your journey to ensure success.

 We have suspended in-person advising appointments temporarily according to the university’s response to COVID-19.
 Students should not come to campus, but advisors are still available to help you by email, phone or Zoom.

 Student advising is available from 9 a.m. to 6 p.m., Monday through Thursday and 9 a.m. to 5 p.m. on Friday.

 required course work

-A minimum of 42 units are required.
+A minimum of 42 units, plus satisfaction of the foreign language requirements, are required for this program.
 All University College undergraduate students must satisfy the same general-education requirements.
-Requirements specific to the B.S. in International Studies include:
+Requirements specific to the BS in International Studies include:

 May be substituted with a core course when unavailable.
 Each will be offered every other year.